viktordimitrov/SmartSurveillance-3rdYearProject/README.md

+# SYSC 3010 Group Project - Group M8
-# Group M8: Dailin Luo, Hanshan Wang, Viktor Dimitrov & Jonathan Arava
+## Dailin Luo, Hanshan Wang, Viktor Dimitrov & Jonathan Arava

 All final files used for the demonstration of the Smart Surveillance Car are in the master branch.